 If we are doing a theme, then our activity might be related, but it isn’t always.
 Just to give an example: we might do a science exploration with baking soda and vinegar– it doesn’t match a theme, but I don’t like to neglect a good activity just because it doesn’t match a theme.

 Do you assess the children during small groups?

 Yes, I often do, but it isn’t always necessary.
 When I do, I either take anecdotal notes, or I use the “Lesson Matrix” sheet from the Georgia Pre-K Program website.

 No, they can sit where they choose at the table.
 If necessary, I just ask someone to move to a different chair, but that is rarely necessary.
 In the past, when I assigned seats I found that children were too territorial of their “spot”, which caused a lot of arguing.

 Just to clarify…

-This is how a week might look with a small class than can be split into two groups.
+This is how a week might look with a class than can be split into three groups.
 (This is not set in stone for every week of the school year, just an example.)

 Group 1 with teacher – math